quanser/Mathworks_QLabs/README.md

 Download, install, and launch Quanser Interactive Labs from within MATLAB&reg;

-Quanser Interactive Labs (QLabs) is a hardware-inspired, scalable way to bring credible, high-fidelity interactive lab experiences to students.
-Offering a fast and easy way to deliver real hardware experiences to students in blended, hybrid, and remote laboratory configurations, QLabs delivers a collection of virtual hardware-based laboratory activities that supplement traditional or online courses.
-The virtual hardware is based on industry leading Quanser physical systems and offers credible, academically appropriate experiences offline on desktops and laptops on and off campus.
+Quanser Interactive Labs (QLabs) is a hardware-inspired, scalable way to bring credible, high-fidelity interactive lab experiences to students in blended, hybrid, or remote laboratory configurations.
+QLabs delivers a collection of virtual hardware-based laboratory activities that can supplement traditional or online courses.
+The virtual hardware is based on industry leading Quanser physical systems and offers academically appropriate experiences offline on desktops and laptops on and off campus.

 ## Getting Started